Immanuel Kant: Death and burial

 Kant's mausoleum adjoins the northeast corner of Königsberg Cathedral in Kaliningrad, Russia.
 The mausoleum was constructed by the architect Friedrich Lahrs and was finished in 1924, in time for the bicentenary of Kant's birth.
 Originally, Kant was buried inside the cathedral, but in 1880 his remains were moved to a neo-Gothic chapel adjoining the northeast corner of the cathedral.
 Over the years, the chapel became dilapidated and was demolished to make way for the mausoleum, which was built on the same location.
 The tomb and its mausoleum are among the few artifacts of German times preserved by the Soviets after they captured the city.

-Today, many newlyweds bring flowers to the mausoleum.
-Artifacts previously owned by Kant, known as Kantiana, were included in the Königsberg City Museum.
-However, the museum was destroyed during World War II.
+Into the 21st century, many newlyweds bring flowers to the mausoleum.
+Artifacts previously owned by Kant, known as Kantiana, were included in the Königsberg City Museum; however, the museum was destroyed during World War II.
 A replica of the statue of Kant that in German times stood in front of the main University of Königsberg building was donated by a German entity in the early 1990s and placed in the same grounds.
 After the expulsion of Königsberg's German population at the end of World War II, the University of Königsberg where Kant taught was replaced by the Russian-language Kaliningrad State University, which appropriated the campus and surviving buildings.
 In 2005, the university was renamed Immanuel Kant State University of Russia.
-The name change was announced at a ceremony attended by President Vladimir Putin of Russia and Chancellor Gerhard Schröder of Germany, and the university formed a Kant Society, dedicated to the study of Kantianism.
-The university was again renamed in the 2010s, to Immanuel Kant Baltic Federal University.
+The name change, which was considered a politically-charged issue due to the residents having mixed feelings about its German past, was announced at a ceremony attended by Russian president Vladimir Putin and German chancellor Gerhard Schröder, and the university formed a Kant Society, dedicated to the study of Kantianism.
+In 2010, the university was again renamed to Immanuel Kant Baltic Federal University.

 Philosophy

-Like many of his contemporaries, Kant was greatly impressed with the scientific advances made by Newton and others.
-This new evidence of the power of human reason, however, called into question the traditional authority of politics and religion.
-Although this was in some respects liberatory, it was in other respects threatening.
+Like many of his contemporaries, Kant was greatly impressed with the scientific advances made by Sir Isaac Newton and others.
+This new evidence of the power of human reason called into question for many the traditional authority of politics and religion.
 In particular, the modern mechanistic view of the world called into question the very possibility of morality; for, if there is no agency, there cannot be any responsibility.

 The aim of Kant's critical project is to secure human autonomy, the basis of religion and morality, from this threat of mechanism—and to do so in a way that preserves the advances of modern science.
 In the Critique of Pure Reason, Kant summarizes his philosophical concerns in the following three questions: